lneely/acme-utils/README.md

 `rc` supports executing commands in `bin/` subdirectories using the format `subdir/cmd`.
-For example: to find a function definition from inside a golang repository, pipe the function name through `go/fndef`.
+For example: to find a function definition from inside a golang repository, pass the function name as an argument to `go/fndef`.
 To increase or decrease the indentation of a selection, pipe the selection through `a/i+` and `a/i-` respectively.